Skip to main content

 Category III (Minor)Up to $3,000Up to $1,600Up to $400

 (H) Civil penalty matrix for insect and rodent control plans.
-As set forth in division (C) of section 903.10 of the Revised Code, the director may use this penalty matrix to assess a preliminary penalty amount for enforcement of section 903.06 of the Revised Code and shall exercise reasonable discretion in accordance with paragraph (D) of this rule.
+As set forth in division (C) of section 903.10 of the Revised Code, the director may use this penalty matrix to assess a preliminary penalty amount for enforcement of section 903.06 of the Revised Code and will exercise reasonable discretion in accordance with paragraph (D) of this rule.

 Concentrated animal feeding facility - civil penalty matrix for insect and rodent control first violation per seven days.